top of page

 Co-Owner Need + Co.

-During the past 12 years Jordan has developed a voice in the small-business circle of Upstate New York as an entrepreneur, educator, and street-level community advocate.
+During the past 12 years Jordan has developed a voice in the small-business circle of Upstate New York she is a licensed cosmetologist, entrepreneur, educator, and street-level community advocate.
 She has traveled internationally volunteering in the cosmetology industry, as well as community development and education.
-With a focus on empowering women to find their voice in business, Jordan looks forward to growing and building with Miss Julie’s School of Beauty.
+With a focus on empowering women to find their voice in business, and educates on Anti Trafficking.
+Jordan looks forward to growing and building with Miss Julie’s School of Beauty.
 She sits on the visionary board with Rochester's Bossy, a group for women and non-binary business owners and is a public speaker inspiring harmony between business and life for entrepreneurs and management professionals.

 She co-owns Need + Co. in Downtown Rochester.
 Need + Co offers education to help providers create successful businesses in authentic harmony with their lifestyles.
 Learning with Need is a choice to be part of a growing community that’s invested in cultivating good energy in the styling chair and the overall beauty industry. +Co cultivates a cooperative style business structure merging the beauty industry with education, local makers, and artists.